• Skip to primary navigation

 Extension Agent or SpecialistDevelop and deliver science-based educational resources and programming related to the management and conservation of natural resources.
 Extension agents and specialists are affiliated with land-grant universities and provide critical information and education to communities, producers, and landowners.

 Natural Resource CommunicatorPlans and creates content to deliver information related to natural resources, research, land management, current environmental issues or trends to advance public knowledge and understanding.
-Communicators utilize a variety of mediums including, digital, print, video, and podcast and work across an array of industries, public agencies, and non-profits.
+Communicators use a variety of mediums including digital, print, video, and podcast and work across an array of industries, public agencies, and non-profits.

 Senior Hannah Evans pursues her passion in Department of Rangeland, Wildlife and Fisheries Management